 • In the 1930’s, the New Deal’s WPA introduced the Pack Horse Library program through which books were transported by horseback to people living in remote areas of Kentucky’s Appalachian Mountains.

 • World War II saw the last cavalry charge on horseback by U.S. Troops (Philippines, 1942).
 Jeeps, tanks, and other mechanized vehicles assumed roles once filled by horses.
-German and Russian forces, however, still employed sizeable numbers of horses.
+German and Russian forces, however, still employed substantial numbers of horses.

 • Horses became celebrities on TV and film.
 Consider “Trigger,” Roy Roger’s mount, and “Silver,” ridden by the Lone Ranger.
 Then there was Mr. Ed, the talking horse who enjoyed six years as a television celebrity.